Berrien County Health Department, Spectrum Health Lakeland give vaccination updates - Leader Publications

 Vaccine equity was also a topic of discussion, as the state of Michigan released its strategy to reach all Michiganders this past week.

-Kendall spoke about the “digital divide” that exists in communication and access to resources, and how the county was addressing that.
+Troyer spoke about the “digital divide” that exists in communication and access to resources, and how the county was addressing that.

-“The federal government is starting to distribute vaccines to federally qualified health providers,” Kendall said, naming InterCare and the Cass Family Clinic.
+“The federal government is starting to distribute vaccines to federally qualified health providers,” Tryoer said, naming InterCare and the Cass Family Clinic.

 “It takes intentional effort to give [everyone] the same access to the vaccine that maybe you and I would have because of the way we are connected to the world,” she said.